The average life span of a Pit bull is 10-14 years.

 How Old Was The Oldest Pit Bull to Ever Live?

 The oldest pit bull to ever live was Max, from Louisiana, who was documented to live the longest any pit bull had ever lived.
-He had a long and healthy life, and died at the age of 26.
-While Max was a terrier crossbreed, he still qualified as a Pit bull.
+He had a long and healthy life and died at 26.
+While Max was a terrier crossbreed, he still qualified as a Pitbull.

 Pit bulls according to varying reports, can live into their twenties and more, positioning this breed as being stronger than previously established.